GuanQinG-GitHub/UAV_nav_via_MPPI/README.md

 Contains the current MPPI-oriented prototype:

 - `figure8_mppi_node.py` is a ROS 2 node that extends a PX4 figure-eight offboard example with a high-level MPPI tracker.
 PX4 still handles low-level control, while this node generates optimized short-horizon reference updates.

-## Workflow View

-The repository roughly breaks down into this progression:

-- baseline offboard control: `HoveringTest`, `april_18_ws`
-- structured flight experiments: `SquareFlightTest`, `PentagramFlightTest`
-- bag-based evaluation: `analyze_shape`
-- sampling-based control prototype: `temp_mppi`
-- perception support for obstacle-aware navigation: `3DVoxelMap_ws`
-- archived development environment snapshot: `march_31_ws`

-## Notes

-- The repository currently mixes source code, recorded-workflow utilities, and workspace snapshots.
-- Some directories are experimental and may depend on a specific PX4, ROS 2, and Starling/VOXL setup.
-- `march_31_ws` includes generated artifacts, so it is much larger and less tidy than the source-only folders.